 Towards the end of pregnancy make sure to have your hospital bag ready, so that you have a smooth beginning.
 It should contain practical things, items that make you feel safe and must-have documents.

 In most hospitals it is possible to apply for your baby's birth certificate during your post-labor stay.
 Some hospitals have an in-house Standesamt.
 Their staff might come to your room, but more often you have to go to their office in the hospital to register your baby.
 Make sure to ask the hospital you plan to give birth about their procedure and what documents they require.

 Here is a list of the documentation you need to bring with you in your hospital bag.

-Make multiple copies of these documents and bring the copies as well as the originals:
+Make a copy of these documents and bring the copies as well as the originals: